Amazon drops David O. Russell show as Weinstein fallout continues

 Another show, The Romanoffs from Mad Men creator Matthew Weiner, will move forward without The Weinstein Company’s involvement.

 This follows bombshell stories in The New York Times and The New Yorker, in which a number of women alleged that producer Harvey Weinstein had harassed or assaulted them.
+(The New York and London police have both said they’re investigating some of the allegations.)
 Weinstein has been fired, but that hasn’t saved all of The Weinstein Company’s projects — Apple canceled a series about Elvis earlier this week.

 The Weinstein Company is working to distance itself from Harvey, with his brother Bob insisting, “No F-in way was I aware that that was the type of predator that he was.”
 Apparently the company will be renamed.